-To protect existing investments, the HP StorageWorks grid will be compatible with existing network storage installations.
+To protect existing investments, the HP StorageWorks Grid will be compatible with existing network storage installations.
 Ultimately this will be achieved in two ways.
-Initially, a new HP StorageWorks grid can be deployed along side an existing SAN and bridged through a common switch port.
-Later, for greater integration, a special Smart Cell, which will function like an array controller aggregator and network adapter, will be provided.
-This special cell will attach in front of qualified conventional storage arrays and provide them with the required connectivity and intelligence to fully participate in the HP StorageWorks grid (Figure 7).
-Support for the SNIA SMI-S interfaces will be the primary requirement for a legacy array to participate within the HP StorageWorks grid; that is, exposing its features and functions through standard management interfaces will allow the device to become a full participant with the HP StorageWorks grid.
+Initially, a new Storage Grid can be deployed along side an existing SAN and bridged through a common switch port.
+Later, for greater integration, a special smart cell, which will function like an array controller aggregator and network adapter, will be provided.
+This special cell will attach in front of qualified conventional storage arrays and provide them with the required connectivity and intelligence to fully participate in the Storage Grid (Figure 7).
+Support for the SNIA SMI-S interfaces will be the primary requirement for a legacy array to participate within the Storage Grid; that is, exposing its features and functions through standard management interfaces will allow the device to become a full participant with the Storage Grid.

-HP StorageWorks RISS, a powerful ILM solution, now offers a first look at an HP StorageWorks grid solution (Figure 8).
-In the HP RISS, Smart Cells-shown as cubes in the figure-consist of several disk drives that are controlled by an intelligent module.
-The module incorporates data placement, index, search, and retrieval services as well as the intelligence and connectivity to enable all modules to be federated into a single managed entity-an HP StorageWorks grid.
+HP StorageWorks RISS, a powerful ILM solution, now offers a first look at an HP StorageWorks Grid solution (Figure 8).
+In the HP RISS, smart cells-shown as cubes in the figure-consist of several disk drives that are controlled by an intelligent module.
+The module incorporates data placement, index, search, and retrieval services as well as the intelligence and connectivity to enable all modules to be federated into a single managed entity-a Storage Grid.